Board of Directors

 Founder and Principal, SF Properties, Inc.

 Mr. Cohen is in charge of financing and strategic planning for SSG Development.
-SSG has developed 7 self storage facilities, totaling approximately 900,000 sq ft, along the east coast.
-Currently, SSG is constructing two additional stores totaling 250,000 sq. ft.
-In addition, Mr. Cohen operates over 25 properties consisting of shopping centers, downtown store blocks and office buildings.
+SSG has developed seven self-storage facilities, totaling approximately 900,000 square feet, along the East Coast.
+SSG is building two additional stores totaling 250,000 square feet.
+Mr. Cohen’s companies also operate more than 25 properties consisting of shopping centers, downtown store blocks and office buildings.
 SF Properties, Inc. has extensive experience in the renovation and restoration of properties throughout Massachusetts, New Jersey, New York, North Carolina and Pennsylvania.

-Mr. Cohen was appointed (11/07) by the Governor of Massachusetts to serve as a Director of MassDevelopment and elected its Vice Chairman (2/10).
-Mr. Cohen also serves as Chairman of MassDevelopment’s Origination and Credit Committee.
+Mr. Cohen was appointed in November 2007 by the Governor of Massachusetts to serve as a Director of MassDevelopment and elected the Board’s Vice Chairman in February 2010.

-Mr. Cohen was a founder and organizer of Commonwealth National Bank (2001), a nationally chartered bank in Worcester, Massachusetts.
+Mr. Cohen was a founder and organizer of Commonwealth National Bank, a nationally chartered bank in Worcester.
 The bank was acquired by United Bank in late 2009.
 He had served as a member of the Board of Directors, the Executive Committee, and Chairman of the Nominating and Governance Committee.

-A graduate of Brown University (1975) and received his MBA from Northwestern University’s Kellogg Graduate School of Management (1979).
+A graduate of Brown University, Mr. Cohen received his MBA from Northwestern University’s Kellogg Graduate School of Management.
 Mr. Cohen was the recipient of the 2011 Kellogg Alumni Service Award.
-Mr. Cohen is a licensed Massachusetts real estate broker.

 David M. Abromowitz